lifemapper/lifemapper.github.io/docs/api/gridset.rst

 .. contents::

-The Lifemapper SDM Experiments REST service allows a user to count, list, post, get, and delete Species Distribution Modeling experiments.
+The Lifemapper SDM Gridset REST service allows a user to count, list, post, get, and delete experiments containing one or more species.

 *****************
 Count Experiments
 *****************
-Requests sent to the experiment count service will return the number of SDM experiments that match the specified criteria for the specified user.
+Requests sent to the gridset count service will return the number of gridsetss that match the specified criteria for the specified user.

 HTTP Method
 ===========